-- 4.32 The purpose of this section is to provide further detail and guidance on the need for and content of a Coastal Erosion Vulnerability Assessment (CEVA).
+- 4.36 The purpose of this section is to provide further detail and guidance on the need for and content of a Coastal Erosion Vulnerability Assessment (CEVA).
 It is important to take a risk based approach to new development in all areas at risk of coastal change.
 However, this needs to be balanced against the need to help maintain the integrity of coastal communities and businesses.
-Therefore, it is recognised that some forms of development or land use within the CCMA may be appropriate, providing the long-term aims of supporting adaptation to coastal change can be achieved and it does not add to existing risks. - 4.33 A Coastal Erosion Vulnerability Assessment (CEVA) will establish whether proposed new development will be appropriate in a given location.
+Therefore, it is recognised that some forms of development or land use within the CCMA may be appropriate, providing the long-term aims of supporting adaptation to coastal change can be achieved and it does not add to existing risks. - A Coastal Erosion Vulnerability Assessment (CEVA) will establish whether proposed new development will be appropriate in a given location.
 The matrix below (Table 2) indicates which development proposals would be expected to prepare a CEVA, the level of detail required in relation to different types of development and in different locations.
-It is advised that applicants check with the relevant local planning authority to ensure that a CEVA is required for the location of the proposed development and if required, agree the scope of the CEVA with the shared Coastal Partnership East Team.

-- 4.34 As part of the planning process, the CEVA will be checked by the shared Coastal Partnership East Team to ensure that it has been prepared to an appropriate level of detail and is objective in its findings.
+It is advised that applicants check with the relevant Local Planning Authority to ensure that a CEVA is required for the location of the proposed development and if required, agree the scope of the CEVA with the shared Coastal Partnership East Team. - As part of the planning process, the CEVA will be checked by the shared Coastal Partnership East Team 4.38 to ensure that it has been prepared to an appropriate level of detail and is objective in its findings.
 If this is not the case, the applicant will be advised of where the CEVA needs improvement.
 On receipt of a compliant CEVA, the shared Coastal Partnership East team will provide a formal response on the application to the relevant planning team.
-To ensure the preparation of a complaint CEVA with the submission of a planning application, applicants are advised to consider pre-application advice from the relevant local planning authority. - 4.35 The purpose of the CEVA is to ensure the applicant: - is aware of and understands the relevant policies associated with coastal change; - has demonstrated that the development (including any new and/or altered servicing infrastructure) will be safe through its planned lifetime, without increasing risk to life or property, or requiring new or improved coastal risk management measures; - has demonstrated that the proposed development (including any new and/or altered servicing infrastructure) will not increase the risk of coastal erosion elsewhere, for example from increased groundwater and surface water run-off, resulting in cliff destabilisation.
-Infiltration may therefore not be possible or desirable in all circumstances.
-Early engagement with the Lead Local Flood Authority (Suffolk County Council37 or Norfolk County Council38) and/or relevant surface water drainage expert will be necessary to ensure surface water can be managed without increasing risk to life or property; - has demonstrated that the development (including any new and/or altered servicing infrastructure) will not impair the ability of communities and the natural environment to adapt sustainably to the impacts of a changing climate; - has considered the measures for managing the development (including any new and/or altered servicing infrastructure) at the end of its planned lifetime, including any proposals for the removal or relocation of the development before the site is immediately threatened by coastal change; and - that decisions taken on investment are made with a full understanding of the risks and uncertainties. - 4.36 For practical reasons it is difficult to define the lifetime of development as each development will have different characteristics.
-For guidance, new permanent residential development should be considered for a minimum of 100 years, and non-residential development should be considered to have a lifetime of at least 75 years39.
-However, there is significant complexity and variety in the characteristics of non-residential development and therefore 75 years should be the starting point for assessment rather than a definitive figure.
-Applicants will be required to justify why they have adopted a given lifetime for the development when they are formulating their CEVA, and must demonstrate that the risks have been adequately assessed against the economic, social and environmental benefits of the development within the CCMA.
+To ensure the preparation of a complaint CEVA with the submission of a planning application, applicants are advised to consider pre-application advice from the relevant Local Planning Authority. - 4.39 The purpose of the CEVA is to ensure the applicant: - is aware of and understands the relevant policies associated with coastal change; - has demonstrated that the development will be safe through its planned lifetime, without increasing risk to life or property, or requiring new or improved coastal risk management measures; - has demonstrated that the proposed development will not increase the risk of coastal erosion elsewhere, for example from increased groundwater and surface water run-off, resulting in cliff destabilisation; - has demonstrated that the development will not impair the ability of communities the natural environment to adapt sustainably to the impacts of a changing climate; - has considered the measures for managing the development at the end of its planned lifetime, including any proposals for the removal or relocation of the development before the site is immediately threatened by coastal change; and - that decisions taken on investment are made with a full understanding of the risks and uncertainties.